[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: : Adaptive Compaction Decision

 \subsection{{\ourlsm}: Expanded Action Space}

 maintains a collection of sorted runs across levels, each potentially varying in size and count.
-Without fixed constraints on level capacities or maximum run counts, the system must explicitly decide when and how to perform its two core management actions: compaction and write stall.
+Without fixed structural parameters on level capacities or maximum run counts, the system must explicitly decide when and how to perform its two core management actions: compaction and write stall.
 Write stall in {\ourlsm} is straightforward: updates are throttled only when the total number of sorted runs exceeds a tunable threshold $c$, with a stalling rate $k$.
 This flexibility allows the system to better balance read and write throughput.
 Both parameters can be tuned independently, as detailed in Section~\S\ref{sec:param_search}.
 In the following, we elaborate the more complex action -- compaction.

 {\bf Extensive Compaction Options.} Any level can contain an arbitrary number of sorted runs of varying sizes after removing structural constraints like level capacities, sorted runs number, and run sizes.
 However, this flexibility does not imply that we can freely merge any subset of runs.
-The core requirement of an LSM-tree is to maintain timestamp ordering across levels: the smallest timestamp in $i$-th level must not be less than the largest timestamp in $(i-1)$-th level, while within the same level, sorted runs can have overlapping timestamps (see Section~\S\ref{sec:background}).
-Additionally, we restrict compactions to proceed downward, following the LSM-tree tradition, to avoid complicating the timestamp order of runs within a level.
+The core requirement of an LSM-tree is to {maintain timestamp ordering across levels: timestamp at shallower level must be larger than that in deeper levels, while within the same level, sorted runs can have overlapping timestamps (see Section~\S\ref{sec:background}).
+As shown in Figure~\ref{fig:ts_order}, within the same level, the timestamp ranges of runs can be overlapped while the bottom level must have disjoint and smaller timestamps compared to the top level.
+Additionally, we restrict compactions to proceed downward, following the LSM-tree tradition, to avoid complicating the timestamp order of runs within a level. }

-Based on these rules, we identify three compaction patterns that produce valid compaction candidate sets:
+Based on these rules, we identify three compaction patterns that produce valid compaction candidate set:

-\begin{itemize}[leftmargin=*] \item {\bf Pattern 1 (Intra-level)}: Compact any more than one sorted runs at $i$-th level, and place the result to the $i$-th level. \item {\bf Pattern 2 (Adjacent-level)}: Compact all the sorted runs from the $i$-th level with zero or more sorted runs at the $(i+1)$-th level, and place the result to the $(i+1)$-th level. \item {\bf Pattern 3 (Multilevel)}: Compact all sorted runs from the $i$-th to the $j$-th level ($j>i+1$) with zero or more sorted runs at the $(j+1)$-th level and place the result at the $(j+1)$-th level. \end{itemize}
+\begin{itemize}[leftmargin=*] \item {\bf Pattern 1 (Intra-level)}: Compact any more than one sorted runs at $i$-th level, and place the result to the $i$-th level. \item {\bf Pattern 2 (Adjacent-level)}: Compact all the sorted runs from the $i$-th level with zero or more sorted runs at the $(i+1)$-th level, and place the result to the $(i+1)$-th level. \item {\bf Pattern 3 (Multi-level)}: Compact all sorted runs from the $i$-th to the $j$-th level ($j>i+1$) with zero or more sorted runs at the $(j+1)$-th level and place the result at the $(j+1)$-th level. \end{itemize}